-Adult Program participants sent home due to possible COVID-related symptoms can return to school when:
+Adult Program participants sent home due to possible COVID-related symptoms can return to school when they test negative for COVID and when:

-24-hours have passed since resolution of fever without the use of fever-reducing medication.

-Symptoms have improved.
+- 24-hours have passed since resolution of fever without the use of fever-reducing medication. - Symptoms have improved.
 This can be as long as 20 days for participants with severe or critical illness.

-Note: Should a symptomatic participant's test come back negative, they may return to program when they pass COVID screening.
-A negative rapid test may be accepted at the discretion of the Adult Program Director.
+Note: A negative rapid test may be accepted at the discretion of the Adult Program Director.
 The day program may require a doctor's note before readmission.